 If more than one light bulb is available in the network, these commands apply to all light bulbs in the network.
 See Testing multiprotocol Bluetooth LE extension for details.

-Make sure to enable the Zigbee stack before building and testing this sample.
-See Zigbee for more information.
+Make sure to configure the Zigbee stack before building and testing this sample.
+See Configuring Zigbee in nRF Connect SDK for more information.

 This sample can be found under